Selling a House with Mold in Texas: What You Need to Know

 What Financial Assistance Is Available for Mold Removal?

 Besides insurance, many Texas mold remediation companies offer payment plans or credit options.
 These can help you handle mold repair costs right away.
-Make sure to look at the terms and interest rates to ensure they fit your budget.
+Look at the terms and interest rates to ensure they fit your budget.

 How Do Texas Laws Protect Buyers and Sellers in Mold Cases?

-Texas has laws to protect both buyers and sellers when mold is involved in real estate deals.
+Texas has laws protecting buyers and sellers when mold is involved in real estate deals.
 Sellers must share any known mold problems.
 If they don’t, they could face legal trouble.

 What Role Do Insurance Policies Play in Mold Issues?

 Insurance plays an important part in dealing with mold problems.
-Many home insurance plans cover mold if it is caused by something else, like water damage from a pipe burst.
-It’s important to know what your policy covers since there are often exceptions.
+Many home insurance plans cover mold caused by something else, like water damage from a pipe burst.
+Knowing what your policy covers is important since there are often exceptions.

 FAQs: